strategic giving

 It works for individuals too!

 As an individual, you may participate in the program via a ‘Special Purpose Entity’ (SPE), which is simply a group of people who would like to contribute capital to scholarship programs.
-This approach is a little more flexible than the business pathway; as an individual, you may join an SPE from May 15th to June 15th.
+This approach is a little more flexible than the business pathway; As an individual joining through an SPE, application windows vary by SPE — many open May 15th for renewing participants.
+Spots fill quickly on a first-come, first-served basis, so reach out to a participating SPE well in advance of the summer deadlines.
 The tax benefit is the same at the individual level.
 If you pledge to participate for only one year, your donation will result in a tax credit of 75% of your donation.
 If you pledge to participate for two years, then your donation will result in a tax credit of 90% of your donation.

 The advantage here is that you are directing your PA state tax dollars to where you believe they should be spent.
 Not too often can you do that as a citizen.
 You have control of your charitable gift, and you get rewarded for giving with what can be a sizeable reduction in your state tax bill — not a bad deal.